 Anxiety has been very effective at slowing my musical journey down.
-It took my over a decade to actually get an album together.
+It took me over a decade to actually get my first solo album together.
 I had the idea and the name ready, and more than a few songs, and I could have finished it in a year or less.
 But I was never confident enough, never secure, never ready.
 So I put it off, and I put it off, and for a while I thought it would never happen.

 I even started recording, and had most of it ready, but I just kept postponing it.

 Then stuff started happening.
 As much as I wasn’t putting myself out there and wasn’t getting stuff done, my musical career started to happen almost without me.
 I started getting work writing music for theater.
 And performing!
-When I was a kid I wanted to become an actor (my parents are actors, and my dad writes films and plays and stuff – they never gave me a chance).
-So now I got to work (for money!) in the theater, writing songs, singing them, and even acting.
+When I was a kid I wanted to become an actor.
+Well, now I got to work (for money!) in the theater, writing songs, singing them, and even acting.
 I even played the main character in a musical that I wrote and performed all the songs for.
 And that musical received the Gríman award – the Icelandic equivalent of the Tonys.
 So I became an award winning artist!

 All of that should have made me happy about my musical career.
 But I wasn’t, really.
 Because I always felt I was missing that crucial piece of the puzzle – the album that I had always wanted to get out there.